josephstill/chip-8/README.md

     <h1>Chip-8 Emulation</h1>
     <p>This is an exploration of chip-8 and hardware emulation.
 The goal of this project is to disassemble a chip 8 ROM and begin to understand the instruction set within.
 The next step will be to run the ROM on an emulator.
 Through this project I hope to learn a good bit about how hardware emulation works as well as become more comfortable with byte code and assembly language.</p>
   </header>
   <p> The following information will provide details in building and running the emulator as well as lessons learned and a summary of my experience with this project.
-I will also provide links for the purpose of record keeping and quick reference.</p>
+I will also provide links for the purpose of record keeping and quick reference.
+See <a href="#ToDO">to do</a> for a list of outstanding actions for the project.</p>
   <header>
     <h2>Contents</h2>
   </header>